DylanSinghabahu/snake-game/README.md

 UPDATE 1
 - Additional and unique green apple that doubles your total snake length and score
 - Modified the green apple to randomly appear/disappear upon consuming a red apple

+UPDATE 2
+- Added a black apple that reduces the snakes length by 5.
+If this results in the length being <= 0, it's Game Over!